cbpspratap/SQLTraining/Chapter 2/Readme.md

 | SAVEPOINT | To save the data at a particular point temporarily, so that whenever needed can be rollback to that particular point |

+By this time you already know major SQL Commands and when to use which one, just that we need some practice.

+Lets go to Next chapter>>